mipegir/RemoteLogcatLibrary/README.md

     }
 ```

 When you runs your APP, a default Android notification shows IP Address of your mobile phone to start conections.
-If you touch it, your browser opens welcome page to show tracked info from your Android logCat.
+If you touch it, your browser opens welcome page to show tracked info from your Android Logcat.

 I hope you enjoy it!
 Byee